-We are working on a wide range of projects including an NHS England study, a new build restaurant in registered parkland, a re-modelling of an Arts and Crafts era house, a cultural ‘factory’ in Bethnal Green and a concept store for a high-end retail chain.
+Currently we are working on projects that range from an NHS England study to a new build restaurant in registered parkland, the re-modelling of an Arts and Crafts era house, the creation of a cultural ‘factory’ in Bethnal Green, and the design concept for a high-end retail chain.

-Mark is an experienced architect who has worked for 14 years in some of London’s leading architectural practices, including Ushida Findlay, Foster and Partners, Hopkins Architects, Springett Mackay Architects and Universal Design Studio.
-He worked for Duggan Morris Architects for eight years, departing in 2014 as a Senior Associate.
+Mark holds 14 years of experience in some of London’s leading architectural practices, including Ushida Findlay, Foster and Partners, Hopkins Architects, Universal Design Studio, and Duggan Morris Architects, where he left in 2014 as Senior Associate.

 - RIBA Manser Medal in 2011 for the Best House in the UK

 - RIBA National award, RIBA London Award, RIBA Stirling Prize- Mid-list

 - British construction Awards- Building Project of the year- Overall winner